core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Allow non-random nonces for CAPABLE devices.

+* Editorial improvements.

-* Add example showing flexible message flow with two KUDOS messages as CoAP requests.
+* Permit flexible message flow with KUDOS messages as any request/response.

-* Enable sending KUDOS messages as regular application messages
+* Enable sending KUDOS messages as regular application messages.

 ## Version -05 to -06 ## {#sec-05-06}